iammainul/DevSecOps/Readme.md

 ## Our Purpose

 Here we are using *CICD* to demonstrate the automation process of the security testing of the code.
-We will be covering both. *SAST = Static Application Security Testing* and *DAST = Dynamic Application Security Testing"*.
+We will be covering both. *SAST = Static Application Security Testing* and *DAST = Dynamic Application Security Testing*.

 *This documentation will be focused towards Windows based CICD development as there are lots of documentation is available for Linux.*
 We will be deploying a Java Application which we will pull from github and continue to use that source code throughout our development.
+I have forked the repository from [CSPF](https://github.com/CSPF-Founder).
+All credits to them for the code.

+### PreRequisites
+A windows installation.
+The softwares required are:

+1. Java JDK 8 [Link](https://www.oracle.com/technetwork/java/javaee/downloads/jdk8-downloads-2133151.html).
+You need to set JAVA_HOME in your environment variable.
+If you are not aware about the procedure, please follow this [link](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html).
+2. Tomcat 8 [Link](https://tomcat.apache.org/download-80.cgi).
+We will need to a few tomcat users.
+The tutorial can be found [here](https://www.hivelocity.net/kb/how-to-add-user-to-tomcat/).
+We would need to add an `manager-script` user role to *"tomcat-users.xml"*.

 # Installation of Tools

 ## Jenkins

 To install Jenkins it is recommended to download the latest version from this [link](https://jenkins.io/download/).
+You can follow these [steps](https://dzone.com/articles/how-to-install-jenkins-on-windows) to complete the installation.

 ### Dependencies